Fevers (T > 38) that occur with cytotoxic chemotherapy.

 Chemotherapy.
-Most of what follows applies to the hematologic malignancies and neutropenia expected last greater than 5 days.
+Most of what follows applies to the hematologic malignancies and neutropenia expected to last greater than 5 days.
 Between advances in chemotherapy and colony stimulating factors, these are the only ones who get admitted.
-Bummer.
+Bummer for ID docs.

 An ounce of prevention is worth a pound of cure so follow the guidelines and wash your damn hands (PubMed).